okx/okexchain-docs/resources/genesis-file/genesis.md

 Let us break down the parameters:
 - `params`
-  - `unbonding_time`: Time in nanosecond it takes for tokens to complete unbonding.
+  - `unbonding_time`: time in nanosecond it takes for tokens to complete unbonding.
   - `max_validators`: Maximum number of active validators.
   - `bond_denom`: Denomination of the staking token.
   - `min_delegation`: The minimum amount of token in an operation of delegating or unbonding.